andreamartelli/genkit-course/PRESENTER_GUIDE.md

         4.  **Show `src/flows/mamma.js`:** Walk through the `for` loop in the `general_advice` branch.
 Explain the draft -> critique -> refine cycle.
 Show how the critique from one iteration is passed to the next.
         5.  **Demonstrate:** Run a query like `{"question": "Should I invest in crypto?"}`.
 In the terminal, point out the `[Refinement Loop]` log messages, showing the agent is "thinking."

-*   **Slide 18: Advanced Tooling with MCP (Conceptual)**
+*   **Slide 18: Advanced Tooling with MCP**
     *   **Code Demo (Tag: `m5-s11`):**
         1.  **Action:** `git checkout m5-s11`
-        2.  **Explain the Concept:** "So far, all our tools have been defined in our own codebase.
-What if another team provides a set of tools as a separate service?
-That's what MCP is for."
+        2.  **Explain the Concept:** "Now for an advanced topic.
+So far, all our tools have been in our codebase.
+MCP allows us to use tools from a completely separate service.
+We've added a client that connects to an external Yahoo Finance tool server."
-        3.  **Show `src/tools/yahooFinanceMcp.js`:** Explain that this class sets up a *client* to connect to an external tool server.
+        3.  **Show `src/tools/yahooFinanceMcp.js`:** Briefly explain that this class starts the external server process (`uvx`) when run locally.
-        4.  **Show the commented-out code in `src/flows/mamma.js`:** Explain that this is where we would use the client to discover and use the external tools.
-Acknowledge the implementation complexity and state that for this course, it remains a conceptual demonstration of Genkit's powerful extensibility.
+        4.  **Demonstrate:** Run the flow locally with a question like `{"question": "What is the stock price of GOOG?"}`.
+Show the console logs where the real MCP server starts and the real tools are enumerated.
+Explain that the flow is now using tools from another process.

 *   **Slide 19: Interactive Chats (Conceptual)**
     *   **Talking Points:**